ThatOneCalculator/DiscordRPCMaker/README.md

 ### I can't install the npm packages!
 - Make sure you're using the LTS release of Node.js
 - Try reinstalling node, making sure npm is included.
-- Try deleting the `node_modules` folder, run `npm i -g node-gyp`, and then `npm i` (in the project directory).
+- Try `npm r -g rpcmaker`, then `npm i -g node-gyp`, then `npm i -g rpcmaker`.
 - macOS specific: If you upgraded your macOS from any version below 10.15 to 10.15 or 11, this will fix it:
   - `sudo rm -rf /Library/Developer/CommandLineTools`
   - [Download and install this](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_11.5/Command_Line_Tools_for_Xcode_11.5.dmg) (you will need an Apple ID)
-  - Go into the project directory, and `sudo npm i -g node-gyp; npm i`
+  - `npm r -g rpcmaker`, then `npm i -g node-gyp`, then `npm i -g rpcmaker`.
-- Windows specific: `npm i -g --production windows-build-tools --vs2015` (Note: this may take a while and will restart your PC.
-Only do this as a last resort.)
+- Windows specific (note: this may take a while and will restart your PC.
+Only do this as a last resort.):
+  - `npm r -g rpcmaker`, `npm i -g --production windows-build-tools --vs2015`
+  - After restart, open up cmd again and type `npm i -g rpcmaker`

 ### I can't see the presence!
 Make sure you are not invisible/offline.
 If you ARE online/idle/dnd...
 - Make sure you don't have another program taking up a presence slot.